 I’m a Liberal, I’ve made that public and do not keep it a secret either through my blogging and just how I label myself.
 But Liberal means a lot to a lot of different people.
 When the American Federal Republic was founded, Liberal was seen as someone who was a defender and supporter of individual freedom.
 And fighting off those would empower the state over the people.
 Today Liberal in the modern sense is seen as someone on the Left.
 Rather than been seen as a political philosophy it is seen as someone on a political spectrum.

 “Conservatives on the right, Liberals on the Left.
 If you are in favor of limited government, you are a Conservative.
 If you are in favor of expansionist government you are a Liberal.”
 Well if that were the case then America would be made up of mostly Conservatives and we wouldn’t have a two-party-system which of course is simply not true.
 We have two main political parties and one is on the Left and the other on the right.
 And they both believe in limited government for the most part.
 The difference being that limited government means different things to both parties.

-My idea of Liberalism is the classical one not the Libertarian one.
+My idea of liberalism is the classical one not the libertarian one.
 But the classical Liberal notion and at least to me the only notion of what it means to be a Liberal.
-A defender of liberty and individual freedom someone whose against big government both in an economic as well as personal sense.
+A defender of liberty and individual freedom someone who is against big government both in an economic as well as personal sense.
 Who isn’t anti-government like a lot of Libertarians.
 But sees government playing a key role in seeing that all Americans are able to live in freedom.
 Not just the special few and what we do with that freedom is up to us.
 And I hope my blogging reflects that.